7 Ways To Reduce Food Sensitivities

 Complete Digestive Health Analysis

-While following an food elimination diet along with strategies in this article is a great way to reduce your food sensitivities.
+While following an food elimination diet along with strategies in this article is a great way to reduce food sensitivities.
 The most efficient and targeted strategy is to use functional lab testing to quickly identify your sensitivities and current health of your gut.

 We use the Food Sensitivity IgG test to look at specific food sensitivities, an Organic Acid test to look for nutrient deficiencies and microbial biomarkers and a stool test to look at the makeup of the microbiome.
 We combine all 3 of these labs in our Digestive Health Analysis, which is one of the best ways to quickly identify the health of your microbiome, signs of a damaged gut, and pinpoint your specific food sensitivities.